St Monica's Cathedral, Cairns: Heritage listing

 St Monica's War Memorial Cathedral was listed on the Queensland Heritage Register on 31 August 1998 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 St Monica's War Memorial Cathedral, constructed 1967–68, is significant as one of the earliest Cathedrals designed in an attempt to materially reflect the changes mandated by the Second Vatican Council's decree on the liturgy.
 After attending the Second Vatican Council, 1961–65, at which the public worship of the Catholic Church was subject to substantial revision after a period of approximately 450 years of rigidity, the Most Rev. Thomas Cahill Bishop of Cairns commissioned Brisbane architect Ian Ferrier to design the cathedral to reflect these changes.
 Bishop Cahill was appointed Archbishop of Canberra-Goulburn Arch-Diocese, prior to the completion of St Monica's War Memorial Cathedral, and was later appointed the Chair of the Australian Episcopal Liturgical Commission.

-St Monica's War Memorial Cathedral follows the basic form of the original basilica model of the early churches of the Roman Latin Rite.
-When commissioned to design the Cairns Cathedral, architect Ian Ferrier had designed the cathedrals of Darwin and Port Moresby, and during his career designed many projects for the Catholic Church throughout Queensland, including some 25 churches and chapels, as well as the Coat of Arms of the Bishops of Queensland.
+St Monica's War Memorial Cathedral follows the basic form of the original basilica model of the early Latin Christian churches.
+When commissioned to design the Cairns Cathedral, architect Ian Ferrier had designed the cathedrals of Darwin and Port Moresby, and during his career designed many projects for the Catholic Church throughout Queensland, including some 25 churches and chapels, as well as the coat of arms of the bishops of Queensland.

 St Monica's War Memorial Cathedral is an integral member of a highly intact ecclesiastical group which includes the Old Cathedral, Bishop's House, St Joseph's Convent and St Monica's High School Administration Building, located on a site which has had a strong association with the Catholic community of the region since the Irish Augustinian fathers founded the parish of St Monica in 1885.
-The cathedral has had a close association with Catholic worship since its construction, and as the only Cathedral in Cairns (as the seat of the Anglican Bishops is the Diocese of North Queensland centred in Townsville) St Monica's War Memorial Cathedral has performed an important role as a venue for major religious and civic functions.
+The cathedral has had a close association with Catholic worship since its construction, and as the only Cathedral in Cairns (as the seat of the Anglican bishops is the Diocese of North Queensland centred in Townsville) St Monica's War Memorial Cathedral has performed an important role as a venue for major religious and civic functions.